So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 The water company palace may not sound very exciting, but as soon as you gaze up at the exterior you’ll be absolutely wowed.
 Built in 1894, more than 300,000 bricks were used in the building.

-If you want to go inside (highlights include a room full of toilets!), you can join a guided tour on Monday, Wednesday and Friday at 11 a.m.
+If you want to go inside (highlights include a room full of toilets!), you can join a guided tour on Monday to Friday at 11.30 a.m. and 3 p.m.
 You’ll need a solid understanding of Spanish, however, as tours are only offered in Spanish.

 Address: Riobamba 750